-Posted by Marijuana Doctors on 09/17/2018 in Medical Marijuana Updates
+Posted by Marijuana Doctors on 09/17/2018 in Marijuana News and Updates

 On Tuesday, August 28, 2018, Bruce Rauner, the governor of Illinois signed a bill for Illinois medical marijuana expansion.
 The new bill, known as the Opioid Alternative Pilot Program, indirectly adds to the Illinois qualifying conditions by allowing patients to receive treatment for pain with medical marijuana instead of opioid painkillers.

 This new law is a timely response to a large number of deaths caused using narcotics.
 In 2016 alone, nearly 2000 people were killed in the state and about 72,000 nationwide after overdosing on opioid painkillers.